×

 When we asked expats and global nomads about the quality of medical care in Ecuador, they replied:

 "IESS (federal system) is cheapest insurance here UNLESS you came on "retirement income" visa, where it can be quite expensive (they they charge 17% of your income for the insurance).
-Almost all non-opioid prescription meds in the US are available here OTC," mentioned one expat in Cuenca.
+Almost all non-opioid prescription meds in the US are available here OTC," remarked one expat in Cuenca.

 View More Answers